John Stockdale: Litigation

 In 1788 he published John Logan's Review of the Charges against Warren Hastings.
 The work was conceived by the government to embody a libellous charge of corruption and injustice against the House of Commons.
 Stockdale was accordingly prosecuted.
 The case came before Lord Kenyon in December 1789 and Stockdale was eloquently defended by Thomas Erskine.
 Erskine contended that the defendant was not to be judged by isolated passages, selected and put together in the accusation, but by the entire context of the publication and its general character and objects.
-Stockdale was acquitted, and such a conspicuous defence of the liberty of the press led to the passing of the Libel Act 1792, which established that nobody was to be punished for a few unguarded expressions, and left the construction of an alleged libeller's general purpose and animus in writing to a jury.
+Stockdale was acquitted, and such a conspicuous defence of the liberty of the press led to the passing of the Libel Act 1792 (32 Geo.
+3. c.
+60), which established that nobody was to be punished for a few unguarded expressions, and left the construction of an alleged libeller's general purpose and animus in writing to a jury.

 Stockdale again figured as defendant in an action for libel brought by Joseph Nightingale in 1809, when he had to pay £200 damages.
 Towards the end of his career he dealt largely in remaindered books from other publishers, and caused some resentment among the regular traders by a series of sales of books by auction which he established in various parts of the country.
 Early in his enterprise he had acquired considerable property, but afterwards he was less successful and the circumstance of having to make an arrangement with his creditors is said to have caused him some anxiety and accelerated his death.